mariushobbhahn/mariushobbhahn.github.io/aboutme.md

                 <li>Participant in the 2022 s-risks intro fellowship by <a href='https://longtermrisk.org/'>CLR</a></li>
                 <li>Paid reviewer for the OpenPhil world view investigations team</li>
                 <li><a href='https://marginalrevolution.com/marginalrevolution/2022/04/emergent-ventures-winners-19th-cohort.html'>Emergent Ventures grantee</a> for "exploring the role of Bayesian ML for AI safety"</li>
+                <li>Won the fourth prize at the <a href='https://www.metaculus.com/questions/11429/results-from-the-ai-progress-essay-contest/#comment-95404'>Metaculus AI progress forecasting tournament</a></li>
             </ul>
             <div class="row" style="padding-bottom: 1em"></div>